Feature Proposal: Built-In Rate Limiting (Adapter-First Design)

 ├── redis/ // Multi-pod coordination

-└── cloudflare-do/ // Cloudflare Durable ObjectsFuture expansions (same pattern applies):
+└── cloudflare/ // Cloudflare Durable ObjectsFuture expansions (same pattern applies):

 @ws-kit/middleware (extended)